MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-report-lifecycle-datasets.md

    If you're not signed in, Power BI prompts you to sign in.

-1. The **Data hub** shows the workspaces you're a member of and all the shared datasets you have Build permission for, in any workspace.
+1. The **Data hub** shows the workspaces you're a member of, and all the shared datasets you have Build permission for in any workspace.

    To find the dataset you want, you can: